devanshubisht/tp/docs/team/devanshubisht.md

 * **Community**:
     * Reviewed PRs, and suggested improvements for things like Javadoc style and code quality.
-    * Reported bugs for team CS2103T-T15-4 during PE-D and suggested possible improvements.
+    * Reported bugs for other teams during PE-D and suggested possible improvements.
+Can be seen [here](https://github.com/devanshubisht/ped).